xapple/forest_puller/NOTES.md

 # TODO

+* High font size for y label in increments

 * Make comparison of net loss/gains between different data sources (convert the m^3 into net CO2 emission in tons for faostat and ipcc)

   - for all source on one plot, using a conversion factor from m3 to tons of carbon plot increment